betterlucky/fastfilms/docs/Workflow Context.md

 - Adjustable funding targets (default £300)
 - Campaign deadline system (2 weeks before show date)
 - Food/drink pre-orders per venue
+- The project is based in Cornwall, UK so please use GBP and other UK localisations

 ## Core Requirements